 The reading curriculum is a progressive model so that by learning the content pupils will make good progress as they move through the school from Early Years to Year 6.
 Challenge is inherent because the ambition is high for when Easterside Academy pupils leave our school.

-The academy has ensured there is a minimum entitlement of texts for all as they move through each phase of the school, to ensure that all children leave with a diet of varied texts including fairy tales, rhymes, poetry, play scripts, traditional and contemporary fiction and non-fiction.
+The academy has ensured there is a minimum entitlement of texts for all as they move through each phase of the school, to ensure that all children leave with a diet of varied texts and literary forms including fairy tales, rhymes, poetry, play scripts, traditional and contemporary fiction and non-fiction.